Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narangba has 33 active public transport stops serving a mix of train and bus services.
-These stops are covered by 52 individual routes, offering a total of 2,134 weekly passenger trips.
-The accessibility of these transport options is rated as moderate, with residents located an average of 495 meters from the nearest stop.
+Narangba has 33 active public transport stops offering a mix of train and bus services.
+These stops are served by 52 individual routes, facilitating 2,134 weekly passenger trips in total.
+Transport accessibility is moderate, with residents on average located 495 meters from the nearest stop.

-On average, there are 304 trips per day across all routes, which translates to approximately 64 weekly trips per individual stop.
+Service frequency averages 304 trips per day across all routes, translating to approximately 64 weekly trips per stop.

 Frequently Asked Questions - Transport